Five ways to win a California admin per se hearing following a DUI arrest are to demonstrate that:

 If the DUI caused another person to suffer an injury, the driver’s license suspension is for three years.
 This, too, may be converted to a restricted license after the first year, provided you comply with the procedures above.9

-If you refused to submit to a chemical blood or breath test, the California DMV will suspend your driver’s license for a period of two years.10 This is because your license gets suspended one year for the refusal and an additional year for each prior DUI.
+If you refused to submit to a chemical blood or breath test, the California DMV will suspend your driver’s license for two years.10 This is because your license gets suspended one year for the refusal and an additional year for each prior DUI.

-If the DUI caused injury, and it is your third or subsequent DUI offense within the ten-year period, the suspension of your California driving privileges is for five years.
+If the DUI caused injury, and it is your third or subsequent DUI offense within the ten years, the suspension of your California driving privileges is for five years.
 This, too, may be converted to a restricted license after the first year, provided you comply with the procedures above.12

-If you refused to submit to a chemical breath or blood test, and it is your third or subsequent DUI offense within the ten-year period, the DMV will suspend your license for a period of three years.13
+If you refused to submit to a chemical breath or blood test, and it is your third or subsequent DUI offense within the ten years, the DMV will suspend your license for a period of three years.13

 (Note that these penalties will vary quite a bit for drivers who hold commercial driver’s licenses.
 For information about these restrictions, please see our article on California DUI Law and Commercial Licenses.)